-The 21-year-old entrepreneur opened the food truck yesterday in Skid Row, an area in Downtown LA with one of the largest populations of homeless people in the U.S.
+Smith launched the food truck earlier this year in Skid Row.
+Last September, Jaden Smith and A$AP Rocky took the I Love You Food Truck on the road.
+The area in Downtown LA has one of the largest populations of homeless people in the U.S.

 Serving Vegan Food to Vulnerable People

 Smith isn’t alone in his mission to help vulnerable people access healthy plant-based food.
-Chillis on Wheels is committed to supplying plant-based meals to those in need.
+Chillis on Wheels supplies plant-based meals to those in need.

-The organization works across the U.S., advocating kindness, acceptance, empathy, and respect, “regardless of age, race, gender, sexual orientation, language, religion, ability, ethnicity, class, circumstance, environment, level of addiction, or species.”
+The organization works across the U.S. It advocates for kindness, acceptance, empathy, and respect, “regardless of age, race, gender, sexual orientation, language, religion, ability, ethnicity, class, circumstance, environment, level of addiction, or species.”

-Since it started in 2014, it has supplied more than 38,000 vegan meals to those in need, in 10 chapters across the country.
+Since it started in 2014, it has supplied more than 38,000 vegan meals in 10 chapters across the country.
 Among other services, it also holds workshops, clothing drives, and offers mentorship to adults and children.
 It also provides vegan dog food if needed.

-“Chillis on Wheels believes that an empowered community is key in dismantling systematic inequalities that prevent veganism from being attainable by poor and low-income communities,” the organization notes on its website.
+“Chillis on Wheels believes that an empowered community is key in dismantling systematic inequalities that prevent veganism from being attainable by poor and low-income communities,” the organization notes.
 “Through our networks of support, we’re collectively building alternate systems to make veganism accessible to the areas that we serve.”

 Jaden Smith & Charity